-- (i) Risk Control The aim is to eliminate risks where possible, or to reduce the risk to, as low as is reasonably practicable where elimination is not possible.
+Risk Control - The aim is to eliminate risks where possible, or to reduce the risk to, as low as is reasonably practicable where elimination is not possible.
 Risk assessments must be used to decide on priorities and to set objectives for eliminating hazards and reducing risks.
 Wherever possible, risks should be eliminated through the selection and design of facilities, machinery/equipment and work/learning processes.
-If it is not possible to eliminate the risk completely, the risk must be minimised through the use of physical controls (e.g. machine guarding) or, as a last resort, through safe systems of work and personal protective equipment. - (ii) Department Planning Directors/Managers must ensure that their risk assessments are up to date (annually) and cover all areas/activities within their area of responsibility.
-Directors/Managers must also ensure that department budgets include any resource proposals for dealing with any high risk activities identified that are not already adequately controlled.
-Consequences of failure to provide the required resources must be made clear to SLT. - (iii) Performance Standards Key performance standards will be set.
-These will be used by Directors/Managers in order to measure their health and safety performance.
-Other more specific performance standards will need to be set by Directors/Managers when planning and measuring health and safety performance within their area. - (iv) Reporting Defects Any defects to College buildings, fabric of buildings and external areas on College premises must be reported to the Estates Department via the online Estates Helpdesk (accessible via the College intranet site http://estates.weymouth.ac.uk/portal With regards to defects in equipment/machinery, it is the responsibility of the Directors/Managers to ensure that they have a reporting and rectification system in place for the equipment/machinery that they are responsible for. - (v) Reporting Hazards It is the responsibility of all employees to report any item/situation that they believe to be hazardous to the respective Manager (if they are unable to deal with it themselves).
-Hazards that pose an immediate risk must be reported by telephone to the health and safety office immediately (on 01305 208804 / 208984) or to the Estates department - (vi) Insurance It is the responsibility of the Principal to ensure that the College (and its subsidiaries) has adequate Employee and Public Liability insurance cover in place.
-Copies of the Certificate of Employers' Liability Insurance will be displayed on the health and safety notice boards (located within various College buildings) and made available electronically on the health and safety and home page under Essential College Documents of the College intranet.
+If it is not possible to eliminate the risk completely, the risk must be minimised through the use of physical controls (e.g., machine guarding) or, as a last resort, through safe systems of work and personal protective equipment.

+Department Planning - Directors/Managers must ensure that their risk assessments are up to date (annually) and cover all areas/activities within their area of responsibility.
+Directors/Managers must also ensure that department budgets include any resource proposals for dealing with any high-risk activities identified that are not already adequately controlled.
+Consequences of failure to provide the required resources must be made clear to SLT.

+Reporting Defects - Any defects to College buildings, fabric of buildings and external areas on College premises must be reported to the Estates Department via the online Estates Helpdesk (accessible via the Colleges intranet sites - Estates Help Desk (spiceworks.com) (premiseshelpdesk@kmc.ac.uk) It is the responsibility of the departmental Directors/Managers of each department to ensure that they have a reporting and rectification system in place regards to defects in equipment/machinery, that they are responsible for.

+Reporting Hazards - It is the responsibility of all employees to report any item/situation that they believe to be hazardous to the respective Manager (if they are unable to deal with it themselves).
+Hazards that pose an immediate risk must be reported by telephone to the Health and Safety or Estates office immediately.

+Insurance - It is the responsibility of the principal to ensure that the College (and its subsidiaries) has adequate Employer and Public Liability insurance cover in place.
+Copies of the Certificate of Employers' Liability Insurance will be displayed on the health and safety notice boards throughout the Colleges and made available electronically on Sharepoint home page under Essential College Documents.

-(vii) Risk Assessment of Staff and/or Students with Disabilities/Medical Conditions/Behavioural Problems
+Risk Assessment of Staff and/or Students with Disabilities/Medical Conditions/Behavioural Problems